COVID-19 pandemic in Solomon Islands

-The COVID-19 pandemic in the Solomon Islands was part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-The virus was confirmed to have reached the Solomon Islands on 3 October 2020.
+The COVID-19 pandemic in Solomon Islands was part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The virus was confirmed to have reached Solomon Islands on 3 October 2020.

 Background

 A novel coronavirus that caused a respiratory illness was identified in Wuhan City, Hubei Province, China, in December 2019, and was reported to the World Health Organization (WHO) on 31 December 2019, which confirmed its concern on 12 January 2020.
 WHO declared the outbreak a Public Health Emergency of International Concern on 30 January, and a pandemic on 11 March.

 The case fatality rate of COVID-19 is much lower than that of SARS, a related disease which emerged in 2002, but its transmission has been significantly greater, leading to a much greater total death toll.